asilliahmet/mcp_read_images/README.md

 # MCP Read Images

-An MCP server for analyzing images using OpenRouter vision models.
-This server provides a simple interface to analyze images using various vision models like Claude-3.5-sonnet and Claude-3-opus through the OpenRouter API.
+An MCP server for analyzing images using OpenAI vision models.
+This server provides a simple interface to analyze images using OpenAI's powerful vision models including the latest GPT-4.1 series, GPT-4o, and GPT-4-turbo through the OpenAI API.

 ## Installation